Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/handout.md

 Fonts matter, but the deeper issues remain:

-- stable symbol identity in the facial system
+- stable writer-selected symbol identity in the facial system
+- a shared symbol inventory that does not depend on font-mediated composition
-- representation of signs, not only symbols
+- representation of written signs, not only characters
 - compatibility with existing encoded data
 - sorting and collation
 - workflow and software integration
 - the absence of a completed compatible spatial-composition model

 Strong fonts can hide structural gaps temporarily.

+They cannot remove them.

 ## Practical position